fujinghao/MASDF-Net/README.md

 ## Experiments

-### ISIC2017 Skin Lesion Segmentation Challenge
+### ISIC Skin Lesion Segmentation Challenge
 GPUs of memory>=4G shall be sufficient for this experiment.

 1. Preparing necessary data:
-	+ downloading ISIC2017 training, validation and testing data from the [official site](https://challenge.isic-archive.com/data), put the unzipped data in `./data`.
+	+ downloading ISIC training, validation and testing data from the [official site](https://challenge.isic-archive.com/data), put the unzipped data in `./data`.
 	+ run `process.py` to preprocess all the data, which generates `data_{train, val, test}.npy` and `mask_{train, val, test}.npy`.

 2. Testing: